| Common Tactical Problems"Everyone has these once in awhile."

 "you should be able to see all of the players on the field.
 If you do, you're

 comfortable with your ability to control the ball.
+"We are trying to get players to

 create some vision for themselves, to read the game," he adds.
 "Even before the

 ball is served by the guy 20 yards away, they have to be reading his body language."
+Coach Hoffman points out that there are a

 lot of players watching what is going on, but not enough of them are watching the right